bthol/inPlace/README.md

 # sysmod
 Developer: Blake Thollaug

-Description: Have you ever wondered what is the most efficient way of storing stuff in a space?
-Well, now you don't have to.
-Introducing Sysmod, software for testing methods of storing and retrieving modelled objects in modelled spaces.
+Description: Sysmod is tool for designing inventory systems that employs the simulation of storing, organizing, and retrieving in parametric inventory models.
+Visuals are corporate academic style.